-In January 2018, service trip groups from UVM and University of Wisconsin Oshkosh worked to create coffee tree nurseries in the backyards of host families in La Paz.
-The 2,000 coffee trees planted at each of the 9 host families will be given out to farmers when the rainy season begins in May.
+Compas is also working with farmers to create coffee tree nurseries in their backyards.
+The coffee trees are given out to farmers when the rainy season begins in May.
 Through a grant from the LeBaron Foundation, Compas will be purchasing coffee trees as part of the reforestation project.
-Now, instead of purchasing the trees from a tree nursery, Compas will purchase the trees from the host families to provide them with extra income!
-The service trip groups helped prepare compost, dig trenches, and fill and plants plastic bags with compost and coffee seeds.
-The families will water and care for the trees until they are ready to be distributed to farmers in May.
+Now, instead of purchasing the trees from a tree nursery, Compas will purchase the trees from the farmers to provide them with extra income!

 Sparhawk School (Amesbury, MA) students planting Moringa Trees